-The gender pay gap data for Westminster City Council as at 31st March 2019 will be published on the Council's website, where currently is published the report true to 31st March 2018.
-The 2018 report show a mean gender pay gap of 8.6% and a median gender pay gap of 8.5%.
+The gender and BAME pay gap data for Westminster City Council as at 31st March 2020 will be published on the Council's website, where currently is published the report true to 31st March 2019.
+The 2019 report show a mean gender pay gap of 7% and a median gender pay gap of 11.8%.
+In 2019 the Council also published detail of its BAME pay gaps, showing the difference between BAME and White employees pay as a percentage of White employees' pay.
+This shows a mean BAME pay gap of 15.5% and a median BAME pay gap of 13.1%.